signalogic/SigSRF_SDK/mediaTest_readme.md

 See section [Bulk Pcap Performance Considerations](#user-content-bulkpcapperformanceconsiderations) above for more information about avoiding worker thread pre-emption and warning messages that appear when it happens.

-<a name="MD5Sums"><a/>
+<a name="HashSums"><a/>
-### MD5 Sums
+### Hash Sums

-The mediaMin and mediaTest command lines accept an MD5 sum entry:
+The mediaMin and mediaTest command lines accept the following hash sum options:

     --md5sum
+    --sha1sum
+    --sha512sum

-which will show output file MD5 sum in the console display summary stats.
+which will show output file output media file hash sum values in the console display summary stats.
 The examples in section [Reproducibility](#user-content-reproducibility) above demonstrate this option.

 <i><b>
 ```diff